Stuart-Mouse/Stuart-Mouse.github.io/Game/notes.md

     we don't really use anything LSD-specific in loading these that one could not do with GON, so serializing tilesets back in a naive way should be fine

+Tilemaps no longer really need to have an anchor point, since the only transform we apply to them is translation.
+    perhaps we should just remove this in order to simplify some of the code...

+TODO:  improve select tool
+    allow user to grab group of selected entities with grab tool